Some Things the Bible Says Our Kids Need to Know

-It’s not what God made them for, and these parents are doing their kids a disservice to try to make them like themselves, or to try to live out their own dreams vicariously through their kids.
+We and other parents with similar stories are doing their kids a disservice to try to make them like themselves, or to try to live out their own dreams vicariously through their kids.

 When parents feel like a failure because their own parents didn’t encourage them in THEIR pathway that God intended, and they now feel unfulfilled and think they have a second chance through their kids, this is not what God intended when He gave us kids.

 Go work on your own second career.
 The one that should have been your first career, but you didn’t know you were supposed to do what you felt a pull towards.

 Seek God always before charging ahead, my friend.